Jonathan Eisen: Research

 Eisen's research focuses on the origin of novelty, how new processes and functions originate in living things.
 To study this, he focuses on sequencing and analyzing genomes of organisms, especially microbes and using phylogenomic analysis.

-Eisen together with Nick Barton, Derek E.G. Briggs, David B. Goldstein, and Nipam H. Patel is an author of the undergraduate textbook, Evolution, that integrates molecular biology, genomics, and human genetics with traditional evolutionary studies.
+Eisen, together with Nick Barton, Derek E.G. Briggs, David B. Goldstein, and Nipam H. Patel, authored the undergraduate textbook, Evolution, that integrates molecular biology, genomics, and human genetics with traditional evolutionary studies.
 According to Google Scholar his most cited peer-reviewed papers are on the genome sequence of Plasmodium falciparum, sequencing the Sargasso Sea and a paper on the genome of Thermotoga maritima.

 Prior to working at UC Davis he was an Investigator at The Institute for Genomic Research.

 Eisen and his work is routinely discussed in the scientific and popular press.
 Examples include a New York Times article on the Genomic Encyclopedia of Bacteria and Archaea in 2009 and extensive coverage of work on searching for a "fourth domain" of life.
-In addition, Eisen's blogging and microblogging work is frequently written about including for example.
+In addition, Eisen's blogging and microblogging work is frequently written about.
 His brother Michael Eisen is also a biologist.

 Awards and honors

 Eisen was awarded the Benjamin Franklin Award (Bioinformatics) in 2011 and the Esquire Magazine's Best and Brightest in 2002.
 He was awarded the Walter J. Gores Award, Faculty Achievement Awards for Excellence in Teaching.
 He was elected a Fellow of the American Society for Microbiology (FAAM).

+He was awarded the UC Davis ADVANCE Scholar Award in 2019, for his work to improve gender equity in STEM through teaching, research, and service.